First, determine what type of website you are creating.

 Homepages provide clear navigation menus which are usually located at the top of the page.
 It is important to have different web pages on your website so that your information is well-organized and easy to follow.

 For ecommerce websites, a product page gives all the specifications of the products that are being sold, such as the price, manufacturer, dimensions, etc. These pages are important during the active evaluation stage of the consumer decision journey because buyers want to know as much information as they can prior to purchasing a product.
-Many product pages on companies such as Amazon or Wayfair use algorithms that recommend similar products that the buyer may be interested in.
+Many product pages on enterprise level companies such as Amazon or Wayfair, or smaller ecommerce websites such as Wholesome Formula Nutrients use algorithms that recommend similar products that the buyer may be interested in.
 Buyers should then be able to add the item to their cart, continue shopping for other products, or have the option to save that item for later.

 You can quickly create blogs with websites such as WordPress, Wix, or SquareSpace.
 They also include templates so that you can see which design is the best fit for your overarching theme.
 Your blog feed should be its own page on your website, and you should try to include internal links to your other webpages if you can.